-One old guy who hiked the Appalachian Trail once told me, "What makes a thru-hike great is that a ordinary person can, with much effort, finish it and feel like Superman."
+One old guy who hiked the Appalachian Trail once told me, "What makes a thru-hike great is that an ordinary person can, with much effort, finish it and feel like Superman."

 It's true.
 Few are good enough for the Olympics, but completing a thru-hike makes you feel like an Olympian.
 However, if doing an American thru-hike makes you feel like Superman, then doing El Camino might make an Appalachian Trail veteran feel like Spiderman.

 It's not that the El Camino isn't physically challenging.
-The frequent pavement and heat causes many to develop feet, joint, and back problems.
-However, the flat terrain and easy access to creature comforts makes El Camino far easier than any of the Triple Crown trails.
+The frequent pavement and heat cause many to develop feet, joint, and back problems.
+However, the flat terrain and easy access to creature comforts make El Camino de Santiago far easier than any of the Triple Crown trails.

 And that's precisely why it's so popular.
 Most people would rather walk just 20 km on a flat path, eat a warm restaurant meal, and have a shower and bed at the end of every day, than walk 40 km on a steep mountain trail, far from amenities.
 If the price is more road walking and less engaging scenery, most people are happy with the tradeoff.
 I'm obviously not.
 But hike your own hike.

 One thing is certain, as much as I'm not fond of El Camino, I celebrate, applaud, and admire anyone who finishes it.
 In fact, I found finishing El Camino requires more mental toughness than the Triple Crown because El Camino is less rewarding to the wilderness lover than the Triple Crown.

 Although I'm criticizing El Camino, that doesn't mean I don't respect or salute those who hike it.
 My heart would soar whenever I saw anyone over 65 years old walking El Camino.
 Their stories were always the greatest and most inspiring.